7th Avenue: Tampa, Florida

-A walk down 7th Avenue in Ybor City, Florida, engages all the senses.
+A walk down 7th Avenue in the historic neighborhood of Ybor City in Tampa, Florida, engages all the senses.
 From the scent of roasting coffee, sights of towering palm trees, and sounds of Latin music, a stroll down "La Setima" or "Broadway," as residents know it, evokes a dream-like experience.

 "The ambiance is that of a European City," says lifetime resident Fran Constantino, "and the architecture of the buildings reflects that.
 La Setima is a jewel for Florida and the nation."